High School Attendance/Truancy Policy

 It is the parent/guardian’s responsibility to call the attendance clerk and give the reason for the absence.
 The parent/guardian is requested to call prior to 7:25am the day of the absence.
 The attendance clerk’s phone number is 224-990-7101.

 Parents/guardians who cannot call must write a note explaining the reason for the absence.
 The note should be written by the parent in its entirety and signed.
+The note can be scanned and emailed to the attendance secretary or turned in at the main office.

 Leaving School Early

-If a student is ill during the day, the student must check out in the Nurse’s Office before leaving the building.
+If a student is ill during the day, the student must check out in the nurse’s office before leaving the building.
 Students should not arrange for parents/guardians to pick them up, or to leave school using their own car, without first having been seen by the Nurse.
-When the Nurse is not in the building, a student who is ill should report to the main office.
+When the nurse is not in the building, a student who is ill should report to the main office.

 Absences (Board Policy 7:70)